-2.4.
-Oil Transfer Procedures
+2.7.
+Petroleum Transfer Procedures

-In order to lessen the probability of discharges during transfers, the following discharge prevention procedures are utilized:
+In order to lessen the probability of discharges during transfers, the following discharge prevention procedures will be utilized:

-- Prior to transferring any material into a tank or container, the person transferring the material will make sure that the available volume of the container is greater than the amount that will be transferred to the container. - During the entire time that material is being transferred to a tank or container, the person transferring the material must continually monitor the transfer process. - Level gages, if present, will be continuously monitored during transfers. - No smoking is allowed within 25 feet of a storage or transfer area during transfers. - No fire, open flames or welding is allowed within 25 feet of a storage and transfer area during transfers. - The hand brake must be engaged and the wheels chocked on any vehicle that is transferring material. - Tools that are likely to reduce the effectiveness of the closure of any valve of a storage tank or container will not be used. - After transferring, any manholes and valves associated with a storage tank or container will be closed and secured. - Warning signs will be in-place to warn personnel not to move transfer vehicles until all transfer lines have been completely disconnected. - Prior to the departure of a transfer vehicle, the lower most outlets of the vehicle will be examined for leakage and, if necessary, tightened, adjusted or replaced to prevent leakage. - During transfer, all associated equipment will be properly grounded to prevent sparking from the discharge of static electricity built up within the transfer line. - Contractors retained to transfer at this facility will be apprised of their responsibility for discharge prevention and, if necessary, discharge response during such transfers.
+- Prior to transferring any material into a container, the person transferring the material will make sure that the available volume of the container is greater than the amount that will be transferred to the container. - During the entire time that material is being transferred to a container, the person transferring the material must continually monitor the transfer process. - Container level gauges, if present, will be continuously monitored during transfers. - No smoking is allowed within 25 feet of a storage or transfer area during transfers. - No fire, open flames or welding is allowed within 25 feet of a storage and transfer area during transfers. - The hand brake must be engaged and the wheels chocked on any vehicle that is transferring material. - Tools that are likely to reduce the effectiveness of the closure of any valve of a storage container will not be used. - After transferring, any manholes and valves associated with a storage container will be closed and secured. - Warning signs will be in-place to warn personnel not to move transfer vehicles until all transfer lines have been completely disconnected.

-2.5.
+- Prior to the departure of a transfer vehicle, the lower most outlets of the vehicle will be examined for leakage and, if necessary, tightened, adjusted or replaced to prevent leakage. - During transfer, all associated equipment will be properly grounded to prevent sparking from the discharge of static electricity built up within the transfer line. - Contractors retained to transfer at this facility will be apprised of their responsibility for discharge prevention and, if necessary, discharge response during such transfers.

+2.8.
 Discharge Prevention Measures

-All tanks and containers used for storage at this facility are of a material and construction compatible with the material stored and conditions of storage such as pressure and temperature.
-All tanks are double-walled and inside buildings so there will be no discharge of uncontaminated storm water.
+All containers used for storage at this facility will be of a material and construction compatible with the material stored and conditions of storage such as pressure and temperature.
+The secondary containment containers will be constructed of materials sufficiently impervious to contain the discharged material.
+The secondary containment containers will contain a volume greater than that of the largest container.